-There has been an emergency telephone at the Parks Canada Kootenay Crossing operations centre for more than 25 years.
+For more than 25 years, there has been an emergency telephone at Parks Canada’s Kootenay Crossing operations centre.

 This phone service will be replaced with new satellite technology and three additional satellite phones will be installed as weather conditions permit.
 The satellite phones connect directly to Banff Dispatch for 24/7 emergency services.